daylightstudio/FUEL-CMS-Sync-Module/README.md

-# USER GUIDE MODULE FOR FUEL CMS
+# SYNC MODULE FOR FUEL CMS
 This is a [FUEL CMS](http://www.getfuelcms.com) sync module that will sync up your database and asset files with a remote server.

 ## INSTALLATION